PWDA Elections and AGM

 The elections are held between September and October, and our Annual General Meeting (AGM) is held in November.

-2023 PWDA board elections
+2024 PWDA Board elections

-Newly appointed Directors will take office at the Annual General Meeting of People with Disability Australia (PWDA) which will be held on Wednesday 15 November via the Zoom online conferencing platform.
+Newly appointed Directors will take office at the Annual General Meeting of People with Disability Australia (PWDA) which will be held on Thursday 14 November via the Zoom online conferencing platform.

 Directors are appointed by the members of PWDA as representatives to lead and govern the organisation.
 For more information see our Constitution as a PDF or Word Doc.

-About The Nomination And Election Process
+About the Nomination & Election Process

-About Being A PWDA Board Director
+About being a PWDA Board Director

 Need Help Or Support?